6 Different Environments Where Antimicrobial Lighting Saved The Day

 - Copy machines

-After the lighting was installed, 20 surfaces were tested—and the impact from the facility’s new illumination was evident right away.
+After installation, 20 surfaces were tested, and the impact of the facility’s new illumination was immediately evident.

 Each surface showed sharp decreases in colony-forming units (CFU), a microbiology term used to quantify bacteria levels.
 Before installation, each surface averaged 55 CFUs.
 After installation, they averaged just 30—a remarkable decrease considering the nursing station was occupied around the clock.

 The Simple Secret to an Instantly Cleaner Trauma Room?
 Hit The Light

 A nurse’s station is one thing.
 Any operating or trauma room is another.
 Would the same lighting technology work in a more intense healthcare setting?

 The Emergency Department of Samaritan Hospital, a member of St. Peter’s Health Partners in Troy, N.Y., put the technology to the test, adding eight antimicrobial lighting fixtures above a trauma room bed.

 This experiment differed from the above example in one way: Unlike nursing stations, which are never unoccupied, trauma rooms on occasion are—which allowed the room’s antimicrobial lighting system to have an occupancy mechanism that switched from a cooler white-lighting to a second, deeper-cleaning mode that utilized a violet hue when the space was empty.
 (Though approved for continuous use when people are present, this second mode emitted colored lighting that some find visually uncomfortable, which is why a vacant space is recommended.)

 Medical researchers expressed enthusiasm with the light’s cleaning capabilities, which showed significant decreases in average colony count compared to pre-installation averages just weeks after installation.